On the large-time behaviour of affine Volterra processes: The multidimensional measure-valued stochastic evolution equation

 for all~$\lambda\in\cE$, $y_0\in\cE_\star$, $t\ge0$, where~$\mathcal{R}$ is defined in~\eqref{eq:mygen}.
 Furthermore, $y_t\in\cE_\star$ for all~$t\ge0$. \item For any $\lambda_0 \in \cE$, the corresponding stochastic Volterra equation given by

 admits a probabilistically weak solution. \item For all~$u\in\bR$, the Laplace transform of the Volterra equation~$\olambda_t$ is

 \end{enumerate} \end{proposition}

-Before we proceed with the proof of Proposition \ref{prop:GFP}, we would like to point out that even though we have calculated the generator $\cA f_y(\lambda) $ in Proposition \ref{prop:GFP} for Fourier basis elements, we have not calculated the generator for all elements of its domain of definition and very importantly we have not calculated its domain of definition.
+Before we proceed with the proof of Proposition \ref{prop:GFP}, we would like to point out that even though we have calculated the generator $A f_y(\lambda) $ in Proposition \ref{prop:GFP} for Fourier basis elements, we have not calculated the generator for all elements of its domain of definition and very importantly we have not calculated its domain of definition.
 This is useful to keep in mind as without explicit knowledge of its domain of definition, it can be misleading to use the generator for drawing conclusions about limiting behaviour.
-As a matter of fact, in the case $K^i(t)=\frac{t^{\alpha(i)-1}}{\Gamma(\alpha(i))}\E^{-\delta t}$ with $V_{0}\neq 0$ and $\delta>0$, the calculation in (\ref{eq:ExpectationV_tinfinity}) shows that the limiting behaviour clearly depends on the initial condition $V_{0}\neq 0$, something that is not reflected in the formula for $\cA f_y(\lambda) $ for the Fourier basis elements.
+As a matter of fact, in the case $K^i(t)=\frac{t^{\alpha(i)-1}}{\Gamma(\alpha(i))}\E^{-\delta t}$ with $V_{0}\neq 0$ and $\delta>0$, the calculation in (\ref{eq:ExpectationV_tinfinity}) shows that the limiting behaviour clearly depends on the initial condition $V_{0}\neq 0$.

 \begin{proof}[Proof of Proposition \ref{prop:GFP}] The entirety of~\cite[Section 4]{CT18} aims at proving~\cite[Theorem~4.17]{CT18}.
 Our result follows from the same lines with a few modifications and remarks that we highlight here.
 The Lemmas, Assumptions, Remarks, Propositions and Theorems we refer to in this proof are all from~\cite{CT18}, unless stated otherwise.